windkh/node-red-contrib-telegrambot/README.md

 ![node-appearance-receiver](images/TelegramBotNodeReceiver.png "Receiver node appearance")
 **Fig. 4:** Receiver node appearance

 **Telegram messages** sent to the bot are automatically received (if not masked via the configuration node property *Users*).
 To be able to receive **telegram chat messages**, simply invite the bot to a chat.
 If the configuration node property *ChatIds* is not set, all chat messages are received.

 You can control if the bot receives every message by calling **/setprivacy @botfather** (refer also to [**there**](https://core.telegram.org/bots#privacy-mode)).

 ### Outputs
 The original message from the underlying node library is stored in `msg.originalMessage`.
 The `msg.payload` contains the most important data like **chatId**, **type** and **content**.
+Additional elements are present in the `msg.payload` structure and depend on the message *type*.
+These additional elements are described in the table **Tab.
+1** above.

 The content format depends on the message type.
-E.g. if you receive a message then the content format is a string, if you receive a location, the content format is an object containing latitude and longitude.
+E.g. if you receive a text message then the content format is a string, if you receive a location, the content format is an object containing latitude and longitude.
+See also ["available methods" in the api core description](https://core.telegram.org/bots/api#available-methods).

+The node has two outputs:
-Basically the node's first output (***Standard Output***) is used for the `msg` object.
+1. The node's upper output (***Standard Output***) is used if the message is from an authorized user.
-The node's second output (***Unauthorized Output***) is triggered when security is applied (via configuration properties *Users* and *ChatIds*) and the telegram message sender is not authorized to access the bot.
+2. The node's lower output (***Unauthorized Output***) is used when security is applied (via configuration properties *Users* and *ChatIds*) and the user is not authorized to access the bot.

 ### Configuration property *Download Directory*